shun4423/ggplot2_GUI/README.md

 Detailed settings such as color, font, and graph size are available.
 ![](https://user-images.githubusercontent.com/60542816/139782310-db2d0282-ab8c-46c5-a68a-a43b2f01cee4.png) ![](https://user-images.githubusercontent.com/60542816/139782345-d69d8e7a-3a04-4177-8c0e-9f320fc843f6.png)

+There is an optional feature to bookmark and restore various values.
+This saves you from having to set the values again and again.

+ - Bookmark them in the Options tab and save them in an RDS file.

+ - When you restore, upload that RDS file.
+Due to specifications, you have to upload the data file after restoring the configuration.

 # Requirement

 R.studio is 2021.09.0+351, R is 4.1.1.